The short answer

-This article explains what’s actually happening at Anthropic, why people are searching for layoffs when there aren’t any, and whether the company is worth joining in 2026.
+That's the headline.
+The rest of this article is the why: what's actually happening at Anthropic, why people keep searching for "Anthropic layoffs" when there are none, and whether the company is worth joining in 2026.

 2021